 Here is what you need to make Yogurt Flatbread:

-The recipe is called "Two-Ingredient," because you can technically make this with 2 ingredients: self-rising flour and yogurt.
-Water and salt are not usually considered an "ingredient" in many recipes because they just are.
+Water and salt are not usually considered "ingredients" in many recipes because they just are.

-The truth is, however, that you probably don't have self-rising flour, but you do have regular all-purpose flour and baking powder, which are the components of self-rising flour.
+If you have self-rising flour, which is just regular all-purpose flour and baking powder already combined, this is technically a TWO ingredient flatbread recipe!
 I have included this note in the recipe.

 Notes and Ingredients Resources for Yogurt Flatbread